 Andrea Russo is working with the Office of Innovation to provide computer science education and opportunities for Rhode Island schools.
 She joins the office with 15 years of promoting STEAM education in both formal and informal education setting.
 Prior to her role with TEALS and CS4RI, she served as a teacher educator in advocacy and partners with the National Council of Technological Literacy.
 Andrea has taught grades 6-12 in the largest school district in the country, NYC.
 While teaching, she received grants from the NY Academy of Science to implement best practices in STEAM.
 She has worked on curriculum development projects through the American Museum of Natural History and the NY Hall of Science in Queens, NY.
 Prior to her formal teaching, Andrea worked at the New York Botanical Garden in the continuing education department.
 Andrea holds a M.Ed. in Curriculum and Instruction in STEM and an M.S. in Science Education.

 CS4RI Data Fellow

 Jordan is from Atlanta, GA but has made a second home in Providence, where she studies Applied Math at Brown University.
 During the year, she tutors in Providence public school classrooms, inspired to give back after her own experience in the public school system.
-Working with these amazing kids motivated her to join the CS4RI team for the summer as a Data Fellow.
+Working with these amazing kids motivated her to join the CS4RI team as a Data Fellow.
 During her time with the team, she aims to complete work that will help students gain better, more fair access to computer science education.